hermehehe/Tokenizer/README.md

 * *TOKS* string of tokens - turns a string of tokens into a string of words.
 Outputs string of words and UNKOWN for any tokens not associated with a word.

-This code has been throughly tested for errors and memory leaks using valgrind.
+This code has been throughly tested for errors and memory leaks using Valgrind.